DirkPersky/typo3-initial-layout-bs4/README.md

 ```

 #### FTP-Upload Compiles Files
-If you want to upload the Compiles CSS/JS File to an FTP Server you can Setup the
+If you want to upload the compiled CSS/JS File to an FTP Server you can setup the
 ```
 #.sftp-config.json
 {